fabnicolas/php-telegram-api-wrapper/README.md

 ```
 In alternative, use the customized approach to parse the JSON object and compare `from_id` values that matches a given `chat_id`.

-## PR
+## Pull Requests
 PR requests are welcome.
+You can:
+- Add/edit/improve underlying functionalities on classes inside `/lib/` folder;
+- Add PHP scripts to provide additional functionalities inside project root;
+- Add functions for data validation inside `/include/functions.php`;
+- Ask questions regarding any possible concern;

-Also - if you have a Telegram bot and a web server customized by yourself thanks to this project - feel free to send a PR to **link your repository** down below!
+- Link your repository down below *if you have a Telegram bot and a web server customized by yourself thanks to this project*.

+You're welcome!